The Mistakes First-Time Fireworks Buyers Should Avoid

 Many new buyers assume a firework is a firework: light it, step back, enjoy.
 In reality, there are big differences in power, purpose, and how they’re meant to be used.

 • Noise levels vary.
 Noise-rated fireworks exist for a reason.
-If you’re in a built-up area, or near nervous pets or small children, “low-noise” options can be a wise choice.
+If you’re in a residential area, or near nervous pets or small children, “low-noise” options can be a wise choice.

 Before you buy, look beyond the picture on the box.
 Check category, recommended distance, and effect description.
 This takes seconds but dramatically reduces nasty surprises.